Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Related Work

-One approach for EDA of a limited number of features is small multiples \citep{maceachren_exploring_2003}.
+One approach for EDA of a limited number of features is small multiples \cite{maceachren_exploring_2003}.
 By tiling features across rows and columns, all permutations of paired feature charts can be viewed simultaneously.
-This method is advantageous in that it supports visualization of heterogenous data types, by selecting appropriate charts for each feature pairing (e.g. scatter plots for continuous-continuous pairings, heatmaps or conditional bar charts for discrete-discrete pairings, and violin plots or ridgeline plots for discrete-continuous pairings) as illustrated in Fig. \ref{fig:multiples}.
-This is the approach of \textit{INFUSE: Interactive Feature Selection for Predictive Modeling of High Dimensional Data}, which uses small multiples of pie charts showing feature importance scores across quantitative features \citep{Bertini:2011:QMH}.
+While this system originated with the scatterplot matrix, in its current form the pair plot is advantageous in that it supports visualization of heterogenous data types, by automatically selecting appropriate charts for each feature pairing (e.g., scatter plots for continuous-continuous pairings, heatmaps or conditional bar charts for discrete-discrete pairings, and violin plots or ridgeline plots for discrete-continuous pairings).
+This supports our {C1: Support mixed data types}.
+However, pair plots quickly diminish in visualization efficacy as the number of features grows, because of the difficulty of fitting every permutation of feature pair plot into a single visual space \cite{scagnostics}.
+A notable example of this is the \textit{Hierarchical Clustering Explorer (HCE)}, which uses hierarchical agglomerative clustering (HAC) to group features by similarity \cite{seo_rank-by-feature_2005}.
+The HCE dashboard then generates similarity matrices of features.
+Matrices are often visually represented as heatmaps which are colored according to the summary statistics of feature comparisons.
+These can accommodate higher numbers of feature comparisons in the visual space due to their summational behavior.
+Sirius leverages mutual information as a distance measure through automatic selection of the correct algorithm for the data types of interest.
+This is not the case with Hierarchical Clustering Explorer ~\cite{seo_rank-by-feature_2005}, which does offer mutual information as a possible distance measure, but only computes distance measures across continuous features.